erizov/Professor/semester_1/lecture_01_sorting_fundamentals/bubble_sort/README.md

 ### Application

 5. Can you implement Bubble Sort from memory without looking at the code?
-6. What real-world problem could you solve using Bubble Sort?
+6. What real-world problem could youaddresse using Bubble Sort?

 ### Debugging

 7. What are the most common mistakes when implementing Bubble Sort?
-8. How would you test your Bubble Sort implementation?
+8. How would you test your Bubble Sort deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!

-## Algorithm Visualization
+## AApproachVisualization

 *Visual diagram for Bubble Sort would be added here* *Consider using online visualization tools or drawing step-by-step execution*